-Fall 2021 classes will be offered in the same four modalities as classes in 2020-21.
+Spring 2022 classes will be offered in the same four modalities as classes in Fall 2021.

 This guide was created to help you get started on what might feel like a monumental task, by walking you through a series of steps to convert a “normal” face-to-face course, or a hybrid course with face-to-face elements, to a more remote delivery.

 The panels below describe an eight-step process, so you can break up the process into manageable chunks, tackling as much as you can in one session.
 In fact, it probably will be more productive to stop after every couple of steps and come back to the next step another day.
 This will allow new ideas to emerge that you can incorporate as you work on your course.

 Important Note: Because of the uncertainty surrounding the pandemic, it is advisable to put most of your course materials into a D2L course site.
 If instruction needs to pivot to remote delivery again, or if you have students who have to stop attending because they get sick, this will make it easier for you and your students.
 Links to D2L help topics are included in the steps* below.

 *To make navigating the steps below easier, all links will open in new tabs in your browser.

 Pull out the syllabus from a previous offering of the course to use as a starting point.
 If you have any notes about future changes to the course, gather those as well.

 If you are designing a new course for an upcoming semester or term, consult the OIA mini-primer, Writing an Effective Course Syllabus.